TylerLu/EDUGraphAPI/README.md

 ##Contributing

 We encourage you to contribute to our samples.
-For guidelines on how to proceed, see our contribution guide
+For guidelines on how to proceed, see [our contribution guide](/OfficeDev/O365-EDU-AspNetMVC-Samples/blob/master/Contributing.md).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.